Net Worth Calculator

 Why Calculate A Net Worth Statement?

-The reason to calculate your personal net worth is you can only improve that which you measure.
-By using this balance sheet template and calculating net worth every year you will have a running snap shot of how your financial picture is improving over time.
+It’s important to calculate net worth because it encourages you to improve over time and, when doing so repeatedly, helps you track your progress.
+By using this balance sheet template and calculating net worth every year you will have a running snapshot of how your financial picture is improving over time.

 You can increase your net worth by reducing your debt and/or increasing your assets.